h-s1996/Thesis/README.md

 # Thesis
-## Software for the Natural Language Processing
+## Software for the Natural Language Processing and Utterance Generation system

 #### The Software used in the final system of this thesis is under the directory **"final"**